 There's a still chance the Zeppelin will fly again over the Bay Area.

 "I think we're better than a cat, we've had more than nine lives," Hall said.
-"It's not over until its over, but it is very close."
+"It's not over until its over, but its very close."